 Rights – In a DST, you are basically a silent partner.
 Investors in a DST do not have a formal vote regarding property operations or dispositions.
 As such, you don’t have a say in who leases the property, what capital improvements should be made, when the asset should be sold, or anything else concerning the property.

-More importantly, the biggest risk for investors may be lack of control in when the investment will be sold.
+Selling – The biggest risk for investors may be lack of control in when the investment will be sold.
 In this regard, DST owners have even fewer rights than TIC owners (whose rights are also limited by the nature and structure of TICs).

 Additionally, once the trust is formalized, no future equity contributions can be made to the DST.
 DSTs cannot renegotiate the terms of the existing loans, or add new loans.
 DSTs cannot reinvest the proceeds from the sale of its investment real estate.
 The only capital expenditures the DST can make with respect to the property are those for normal repair and maintenance, minor non-structural capital improvements, and those required by law.
 These limitations can be catastrophic in volatile market climates (i.e. when the market declines and tenants fail to renew or pay their rent).

 FINRA Brokerage Firm Responsibilities involving DSTs